apache/airflow/docs/apache-airflow/security/kerberos.rst

     # run ticket renewer
     airflow kerberos

-To support more advanced deployment models for using kerberos in an init fashion or sidecar fashion, you can specify the mode while running the ``airflow kerberos`` as either "daemon" or "one-time".
+To support more advanced deployment models for using kerberos in daemon or one-time fashion, you can specify the mode while running the ``airflow kerberos`` as either "daemon" or "one-time".

 * daemon: The airflow kerberos process will run forever
 * one-time: The airflow kerberos will run once and exit.
 In case of failure the main task won't spin up.

+Example usages:
+``
+airflow kerberos --mode daemon airflow kerberos --mode one-time
+``

 Hadoop
 ^^^^^^